wp-plugins/magic-google-maps/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add Google maps quickly and easily to your page.
-Light weight plugin optimised for speed.
+Magic Goole maps is light weight plugin optimised for speed.
+It allows you to add Google map toy your page with shortcode [map].

 == Description ==